taydev/compendium/TERMS.md

 uploading or contributing to the Platform.
 By agreeing to these Terms of Service, you accept all liability for any claims, demands, suits or proceedings made or brought against Compendium by a third party alleging that your User Content infringes or misappropriates such third party's intellectual property rights or violates any applicable laws.
-The Platform and its owner is also not liable for any direct, indirect, punitive, incidental, special, consequential damages or any damages incurred by you, however caused or under any theory of liability.
+The Platform and its owners are also not liable for any direct, indirect, punitive, incidental, special, consequential damages or any damages incurred by you, however caused or under any theory of liability.
 This includes, but is not limited to, lost profits or objects of monetary value (directly or indirectly), loss of data, or any other loss.